shivam1852/shivam1852/README.md

 - 👀 I’m interested in Learning Data Science
 - 🌱 I’m currently learning Python programming and Data Analytics
 - 💞️ I’m looking to collaborate on Project Development
-- 📫 How to reach me  Gmail- sachinsaini1852@gmail.com
+- 📫 How to reach me  sachinsaini1852@gmail.com